A nose that has grown during age that can be restored with rhinoplasty

-In yesterday’s blog we talked about how and why your skin wrinkles as you get older.
-Today we’re going to talk about a different age-related change you might not be aware of.
+In a previous blog, we discussed how and why your skin wrinkles as you get older.
+Yet it's not the only age-related change you may experience in your golden years.
 Believe it or not, your nose changes shape as you age.

 As you get older, every part of your nose grows, including the width of your nostrils and the overall surface area.
-Also, the angle of the tip of your nose decreases because your nose starts to droop.
-Men and women of all ethnicities experience this.
+At the same time, the angle of the tip of your nose decreases due to your nose drooping.
+Your nose growing is not exclusive to any particular demographic, as men and women of all ethnicities experience this phenomenon.

-Not only does the shape change affect the look of the nose, but in some cases it can affect how people breathe, too.
+Not only does the shape change affect the look of the nose, but in some cases it can affect how people breathe.

 Your nose, like the rest of your body, is covered in skin.
-Our skin’s firmness and elasticity are maintained primarily with proteins called collagen and elastin.
-As we age, particularly once we hit the age of 20, our body begins producing less of both, decreasing this suppleness.
-Also, fat deep in the skin diminishes, which can make the skin looser and saggier.
-On top of that, in some people the glands in their skin may enlarge, which makes the nose both wider and heavier.
+The skin’s firmness and elasticity are maintained primarily with proteins called collagen and elastin.
+As you age, particularly by the age of 20, your body begins producing less collagen and elastin, decreasing this suppleness.
+In addition, fat deep in the skin diminishes and results in the skin becoming looser and more saggy.
+For some people, the glands in their skin may enlarge, which makes the nose both wider and heavier.

 A changing nose is no cause for alarm, but if you have any problems with your nose, regardless of its size or your age, please make an appointment with a CEENTA doctor.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Doctor Langford practices in our Concord office.
-To make an appointment with him or any of CEENTA’s doctors, call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+To make an appointment with him or any of CEENTA’s doctors, you may schedule online or through myCEENTAchart.

 You may also be interested in